 Some people naturally will be able to deal with differing levels of dissonance, so the levels of self deception and irrational thinking will also be affected.

-Other contributing factors will be age, gender, emotional control or problems and an overall state of mind including personal beliefs and morals.
+Other contributing factors will be age, gender, emotional control or problems, and an overall state of the mind, including personal beliefs and morals.